Dr. Marvin W. Berkowitz, Ph.D.

 Chief Executive Officer, Trumbull Unmanned

 Gibbens founded Trumbull Unmanned, a Forbes Top 25 Veteran-Founded company of UAV operators, pilots, and engineers, focusing on data processing and UAS integration for large enterprises.
 She is a 2004 graduate of the US Air Force Academy and served as an acquisitions officer and managed Air Force One and Global Hawk UAS engineering and logistics.
 Harvard Business Review 2017 published her article, “Grounded: How to Integrate Ethics Into Your Drone Strategy.”
-Gibbens will discuss the ethics of using autonomous drones and the necessity building digital ethics in unmanned aircraft strategy.
+Gibbens will discuss how to use virtues and focused altruism as a guide through uncertain paths and how to lead in ever changing environments.

 Dr. Freeman A. Hrabowski III